Ashrith012/Books_Recommendation/README.md

 ## 🌐 Live Demo

-You can view the project online at (e.g., [Books Recommendations.](https://booksrecom.streamlit.app/))
+You can view the project online at [Books Recommendations.](https://booksrecom.streamlit.app/)

 ## 🧠 Recommendation Techniques